 The solution?
 Setting goals to improve customer service at every touchpoint.
 That, however, is easier said than done because while setting customer service goals sounds simple, achieving them is where most businesses fail.

-Unlike before, the customers of today demand instant, personalized support that solves their problems quickly and efficiently.
-You cannot expect your customer base to show patience and give you time to improve.
-On that note, the most successful businesses understand that customer service is not just a department.
-It's a company-wide commitment to solving customer problems effectively and empathetically.
+You cannot expect your customer base to show patience while you improve.
+The most successful businesses know that great customer service isn’t just a department.
+It’s a promise to actually solve problems with empathy.

-With artificial intelligence (AI) reshaping support channels, businesses have an opportunity to adapt to growing customer demands and expectations.
-AI-driven customer service systems now enable more precise, responsive support while empowering your human agents to focus on becoming specialists.
+AI is now allowing businesses to adapt to growing customer demands and expectations.
+It's yielding accurate support, better response times, and empowering your human agents to focus on becoming specialists.

 Intentionally designing your customer service strategies with AI right now will separate you from those merely reacting to challenges down the road.

 "SMART" is an acronym for a framework most commonly used to create highly effective customer service goals.
-While brainstorming ideas is a good starting point, note that goals have to be clear, structured, actionable, and achievable to be followed to a tee.
+Your goals have to be clear and actionable.

 The SMART philosophy ensures that your business goals meet all of the requirements to be most effective.
 This can be anything from increasing customer satisfaction scores to improving overall customer experience, reducing email response times to improving inter-department communications.